pkimpel/retro-b5500/WebUIGettingStarted.md

 ```

 You should only need to do this once.
 The MCP will store the name with the other system options on disk and automatically load the Intrinsics from that file after subsequent halt/loads.

+> Note that some browsers have a limit on the amount of physical disk space an IndexedDB database may use without approval from the user.
+This limit varies, but is often in the range of 10-50MB.
+It is not unusual to hit this limit during the initial load of the system files.

+> If during this load you notice that the emulator appears to hang, check the home page window for an alert requesting permission to use more disk space.
+Since other windows, such as the operator console and SPO, are often on top of the home page window, this alert may not be visible until the home page is brought to the top and given the focus.
+Once you give the browser approval to use more space, the emulator should resume normal operation.
+In our experience, this approval only needs to be given once per disk subsystem.

 The system and MCP are now ready for use.
 For additional information on using the SPO, see the [Using the SPO](WebUIUsingTheSPO.md) page.
 For a general overview of emulator and MCP operations, see the [Running the Emulator](WebUIRunningTheEmulator.md) page.